Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: INTRODUCTION

-In this paper, we study the disambiguating power of subsidiary scene relations and intrinsic semantic regularities via a double Graph Attention Network that aggregates visual-spatial and semantic information in parallel.
-This graph-based attention network structure explicitly enables the model to leverage rich information by integrating and broadcasting information through the attention mechanism.
-Our work is the first to use dual attention graphs.
+In this paper, we study the disambiguating power of subsidiary scene relations and intrinsic semantic regularities via a double graph attention network that aggregates visual-spatial and semantic information in parallel.
+This graph-based attention network structure explicitly enables the model to leverage rich information by integrating and broadcasting information through graph structure with attention mechanism.
 We call our system: Visual-Semantic Graph Attention Networks (VS-GATs).
+As shown in Fig. \ref{fig:graph_inference}, our method begins by using instance detection to yield bounding-boxes with visual features and semantic categories.
+From this, a pair of scene graph are created.
+The first graph's nodes are instantiated from the bounding-box visual features; while the edges are instantiated from corresponding spatial features.
+The second graph's nodes are instantiated from corresponding word embedding features.
+Two graph attention networks then update the node features of each graph via message passing.
+A combined graph is created by concatenating both graph's node updated features.
+Then inference is done through a readout step on paired human-object nodes.
+Please see Sec. \ref{sec:vsgat} for more details.